TomOndiba/FFM/DOCS.md

 * [*Download Arduino IDE for Ubuntu*](https://www.arduino.cc/en/Guide/Linux)
 * [*Download the code from github.*](https://github.com/progbase/FFM)
 * Plug blue Arduino USB cable into one of your PC's sockets.
-* Be shure to unplug HC-06 bluetooth module from the circuit before uploading new sketch to Arduino Uno, **otherwise uploading failure has to occur**.
+* Be sure to unplug HC-06 bluetooth module from the circuit before uploading new sketch to Arduino Uno, **otherwise uploading failure has to occur**.
 * Push 'Upload' button (second button with an arrow inside).
-* Stay await until 'Done uploading' message has appeared, only  then you may plug HC-06 module back to the circuit.
+* Stay await until 'Done uploading' message has appeared, only then you may plug in HC-06 module back to the circuit.
 ### Android App
 * [Download Arduino bluetooth controller](https://play.google.com/store/apps/details?id=com.giumig.apps.bluetoothserialmonitor&hl=ru) or other bluetooth interactive application.
 * Open the app and look for `'HC-06'` device in available bluetooth devices list.
 * Pair your smartphone with HC-06 module, use `1234` password to access it.
-* Connect to HC-06 in `'Controler mode'`(it's red LED stop's rapid shimmering when connection was established).
+* Connect to HC-06 in `'Controler mode'`(it's red LED stop's rapid shimmering when connection has been established).
 <details>
-    <summary>Open the setup menu and input the following settings.</summary>
+    <summary>Open the setup menu and input the following settings (clickable).</summary>
 <img src = "settings.png">
 </details>